beaf4n/hourly-paycheck/README.md

 **Whats is?**

-I make this for player can get 2 salary in fivem server, salary from 7 minutes paycheck (default of ESX) and hourly paycheck, for withdrawn system use your brain
+I make this for player can get 2 salary in fivem server, salary from 7 minutes paycheck (default by framework (ESX, QB, and other)) and hourly paycheck, for withdrawn system use your brain

 find some bug? solve by yourself